zhanggx-git/grc-ansible-integration/README.md

-# ACM GRC Ansible Integration Blog Resources
+# ACM GRC Ansible Integration Example

 An example of the Red Hat Advanced Cluster Management (ACM) Governance, Risk, and Compliance (GRC) integration with Ansible for a blog post.